jutunen/custom-carousel-lite/README.md

 ## Usage
-- create slide item containers by assigning item classes to them
+- create slide item containers by assigning item class to them
 - add content inside the containers
 - wrap the item containers inside a carousel component